-Generator dynamic data resulting from equipment testing should be provided if it is available.
-If test data is not available, design data should be provided.
-If design data is not available, generic Dynamic data should be provided.
+Provide generator dynamic data resulting from equipment testing if it is available.
+If test data is not available, provide design data.
+If design data is not available, provide generic dynamic data.
 In-service equipment should be supported by test data while far-term planned equipment may be modeled using generic dynamic data.

 Data specific to Geomagnetic Induced Current (GIC) Data must be populated for all operating cases for facilities that include power transformer(s) with a high side, wye-grounded winding with terminal voltage greater than 200 kV, fixed shunts that are wye-grounded connected and have terminal voltage greater than 200 kV, and/or controlled shunts that are wye-grounded connected and have terminal voltage greater than 200 kV.
-PCs should provide appropriate GIC related data for BES facilities greater than 100 kV.
-While GIC Data cannot be added in the current software program in use at WECC, data should be submitted through the previous means in the external data sheet.
+PCs should provide appropriate GIC data for BES facilities greater than 100 kV.